Sireypich/Interactive-quiz/README.md

 3. Each question represents different traits and choices.
 Your answers will help the quiz determine the house that matches your personality the best.

-4. After you answer all the questions, the quiz will tell you which Hogwarts house you belong to based on your answers.
+4. After you answer all the questions, the quiz will tell you which Hogwarts house you belong to, your strengths, and your weaknesses based on your answers.

 5. Enjoy the magical experience of being sorted into your house!
 ## Prerequisites